Airbnb Account Hacked? Here’s What To Do

 Once you’ve done a number of successful bookings on Airbnb, it becomes easy to let your guard down and risk getting your Airbnb account hacked.
 While you may trust your guests with codes for your Airbnb lockbox and your Wi-Fi password, that is about where it should stop.

 Not only can it be a financial catastrophe should your Airbnb account get hacked, but you are also in danger of losing all your hard-earned five-star reviews during data breaches.
 In fact, the goal of some account hacks is simply to get a more credible profile.
+Understanding how the hack happened is crucial to addressing the issue and preventing it from happening again in the future.

 How Fraudsters Hack Into Your Airbnb Account